 And a little something to use if you’d like to share this on social media! 🙂

 Tresta Payne learned to appreciate the beauty of God from the landscape of the Pacific Northwest, where she lives with her husband and four children.
-With no notable degrees to her name, she builds her own MFA in creative writing through homeschooling her children and tutoring others, finding every excuse to learn and read and grow.
+She builds her own MFA in creative writing through homeschooling her children and tutoring others, finding every excuse to learn and read and grow.
 After twenty years of homeschooling she is ready for someone to hand her that degree.
 She enjoys a good, deep discussion with a balance of differing opinions, and works out her own thoughts in writing.
-Tresta used to run a lot.
-Now she walks a lot on the wild country roads around her home, with her dog and her thoughts and the nearness of God to keep her company.
+Tresta walks a lot on the wild country roads around her home, with her dog and her thoughts and the nearness of God to keep her company.